Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: User logic for data processing

 The scaled values are truncated to comply with the limited range of the common-mode correction algorithm, from \num{-100} to +28, and are encoded using \SI{7}{bits}.
 Consequently, any result exceeding $T_2=28$ is clipped, and the corresponding sample is flagged using the \variable{thresh\_2} indicator to denote that it falls outside the valid range.

-Additionally, the scaler units perform an early evaluation of the empty-pad pre-selection criterion \eqref{sec:UL:Blocks:cmcthr} by comparing the scaled charge $q_\text{pad}/k_\text{pad}$ to a predefined threshold $T_1$ (\variable{thresh\_1} in \figref{fig:cmc:scaler}), where $q_\text{pad}$ is the value of the sample.
+Additionally, the scaler units perform the evaluation of the empty-pad pre-selection criterion \eqref{sec:UL:Blocks:cmcthr} by comparing the scaled charge to the threshold $T_1$ (\variable{thresh\_1} in \figref{fig:cmc:scaler}).
 Samples below the threshold are flagged using the \variable{thresh\_1} indicator.
 Performing this check at the scaler stage reduces logic complexity and minimizes the number and bit-width of comparators required in the subsequent comparator stage, where ten units operate in parallel.

 \subparagraph{Randomizer unit}